IRS e-file

-E-file is a system for submitting tax documents to the US Internal Revenue Service through the Internet or direct connection, usually without the need to submit any paper documents.
-Tax preparation software with e-filing capabilities includes stand-alone programs or websites.
-Tax professionals use tax preparation software from major software vendors for commercial use.
+E-file is a system for submitting tax documents to the Internal Revenue Service (IRS) electronically, typically via the Internet or a direct connection, without the need for paper submissions.
+E-filing is available to both individual taxpayers and tax professionals.
+Tax preparation software with e-filing functionality includes standalone desktop applications and web-based platforms.
+Tax professionals commonly use commercial tax preparation software provided by major vendors to file returns on behalf of clients.

 Of the 139.3 million US returns filed in 2007, 79.98 million (or about 57.4 percent) were filed electronically.
 In 2010, a total of 129.3 million US returns were filed, and 93.4 million were filed electronically: in three years the percentage of returns filed electronically increased to 72.3 percent of total returns.
 In 2018, 89% of tax returns were filed electronically.

 Taxpayers can e-file free using the IRS Free File service, either using an authorized IRS e-file provider's tax software, if eligible, or by using online Free File Fillable Forms from the Free File Alliance.
 Prior to 2020, the use of a third party was required for IRS e-file, and it was not possible to e-file directly through the IRS website.

 In 2020, the IRS made direct e-filing possible through IRS Free File Fillable Forms available to taxpayers of any income level.
+The Republican Party and commercial tax preparation companies have criticized this free electronic tax filing system and sought end it.

 History

 The IRS started electronic filing in 1986 to lower operating costs and paper usage.
 Since then, additional features have been added.
 In 1987 Electronic Direct Deposit was added as a form of payment.
 Milestones have been set and broken throughout the years.
 In 1990 4.2 million returns were reached and in recent years a record of 1 billion 1040's have been E-filed.
 E-filing originally used the processing system developed in 1969 by the IRS but, since 2003, the IRS has been developing a new enhanced processing system called CADE.

+For tax-filing season 2024, the IRS announced a pilot of Direct File, where people can calculate and submit their federal taxes and some state taxes in partnership with select state tax agencies for free.
+This initiative came as a result of the 2022 Inflation Reduction Act, signed into law by President Joe Biden.